 $valid = $validate_id($id);

-A view is indeed a presentation or user interface layer of a software model, in MVC.
+In MVC, a view is indeed the presentation or user interface layer of a software model.
 It manages how the information is displayed.
-In Joomla, a view corresponds to HTML based presentations.
-As the example indicates below that you only have to focus here on html markup rather than how to fetch data from database.
+In Joomla, a view corresponds to HTML-based presentations.
+As the example below indicates, you only have to focus here on HTML markup rather than how to fetch data from a database.